Atlanta Motorcycle Accident Lawyer

 - Medical care: if you have medical bills from the ambulance ride, hospital, or specialists that you had to see, then you can receive compensation for your expenses.
 After you arrived at the hospital, the physicians treating you most likely conducted a series of scans, including X-rays, MRIs, and CT scans, to assess your injuries.
 Generally, health insurance companies ask for compensation if they initially paid out your claim and Henningsen Injury Attorneys will determine whether or not they have a legal right to reimbursement.

 - Property damage: this includes your damaged bike and any property that was damaged at the accident scene

 - Wrongful death damages: surviving family members and individuals named in the deceased’s will can obtain compensation in addition to non-fatal economic damages.
 This includes funeral bills, burial costs, loss of benefits, loss of earning capacity, and any additional damages incurred by their passing.

 Non-economic damages include the pain and suffering experienced due to your Serious Injuries, as well as the psychological trauma that the Accident Caused.
 Pain and suffering can include emotions such as depression, grief, shame, anxiety, and PTSD.
 They are estimated with the help of your car accident attorney using a multiplier.
 The multiplier is based on how badly you were injured and can be any number between one and seven.
 Using their experience in car accident cases, your attorney will select a number and multiply it by your total economic damages.
 The cost of your non-economic damages is added to your economic damages to estimate your settlement costs.

-Your pain and suffering are important, which is why you must inform your attorney of the type of emotional distress you experienced.
+Your pain and suffering are important, which is why you must inform your motorcycle accident attorney in Atlanta of the type of emotional distress you experienced.
 Insurance companies often leave this out of your settlement estimation, severely undercutting how much you are truly owed.

 Wrongful Death Non-Economic Damages